latolukasz/beeorm-doc/docs/guide/entity_fields.md

 }
 ```

 What does it do?
-BeORM simply creates a column `SIZES JSON NOT NULL` tha holds array with ID of
+BeeORM simply creates a column `Sizes JSON NOT NULL` that holds an array with IDs of
 referenced sizes, for example `[1,23,43]`.

 ::: tip
-Use this model only in scenarios where number of referenced object is quite small and static.
+Use this model only in scenarios where number of referenced objects is quite small and static.
 We recommend to use one-many field if number of values (shoe sizes in our case) is not higher than
 100 elements.
 Otherwise, use many-many (`ShoeSizeEntity`) data model.
   :::